To say that hysteria about the health effects of polyunsaturated fats [PUFA] has reached fever pitch may be an understatement.

 “No statistical technique can compensate for fundamental limitations of the input data.”

 This quote by Professor Sander Greenland is referring to meta-analysis, and this is apt for the next study because, as if the reanalysis of SDHS and MCE wasn’t enough, Ramsden et al. conducted a meta-analysis with these two trials and one more, the Corn Oil trial from 1965.
 And to reaffirm the quote above, a meta-analysis does not solve any fundamental problems in the input data; if the input data is bad, the output is worse.
 As stated, the relative risk and confidence intervals in MCE render the interpretation of the study meaningless, while the Corn Oil trial resulted in a relative risk of 4.64 [95% CI 0.62-37.15].
 The overall meta-analysis of these trials was insignificant, and the near-significant association was based largely on the direction of effect in the SHDS reanalysis, and Rose Corn Oil trial.
 One has to beg the question, with the preponderance of data available from multiple, converging lines of evidence, what purpose a meta-analysis of three studies from the mid-1960’s with the limitations identified above served.
-Other than bias confirmation for the heart disease revisionists.

-The final two studies to be briefly mentioned, which I’ve recently seen added to the SDHS and MCE as proof that replacing SFA with PUFA apparently increases risk, are the Women’s Health Initiative and the Helsinki Businessman’s Study.
+The final two studies to be briefly mentioned, which I’ve recently seen added to the SDHS and MCE as proof that replacing SFA with PUFA apparently increases CVD risk, are the Women’s Health Initiative and the Helsinki Businessman’s Study.
 In the WHI, participants in the intervention group were counselled to reduce saturated fat to ~8% energy, and increase wholegrains, fruit and vegetable, and PUFA intake.
 While the intervention group managed to reduce SFA from 12.7% to 9.5% over 6yrs, nothing else was achieved for the intervention diet.
 PUFA decreased from 7.8% to 6.1%, and carbohydrates from refined sources increased.
 The lack of effect of lowering SFA is explainable by the replacement with largely refined carbohydrate, as evident in the wider literature.
 So the WHI is categorically not evidence that increasing PUFA has any adverse outcome.
 Finally, the Helsinki Businessman Study.
 The 5-year multifactorial intervention in men with elevated cardio-metabolic risk factors advised participants to replace SFA, cholesterol, sugar, with PUFA (mainly as soft margarine), fish, chicken, and vegetables, in addition to physical activity, medications, and smoking cessation.
 Despite significant reductions in risk factors, incidence of coronary events tended to be higher in the intervention group than in the control group – 19 vs. 9 cases, respectively.
-However, the analysis of the study indicates that the increase in mortality risk had nothing to do with diet.
+However, the analysis of the study indicated that the increase in mortality risk had nothing to do with diet.
 Univariate and multivariate analyses indicated that the increased risk in the intervention group was associated with use of beta-blockers and clofibrate.
 Incidence of CHD was lower in the groups who used diet only.

-Ultimately, we are talking about a handful of human intervention studies from 60yrs ago which purport to find a particularly detrimental effect of PUFA, and LA in particular.
+Ultimately, we are talking about a handful of human intervention studies, mostly from 40-60yrs ago, which purport to find a particularly detrimental effect of PUFA, and LA in particular.
 They are methodologically flawed, mostly statistically insignificant, infer no confidence in the statistical power of the findings, and have critical variables – like trans-fats – which can never fully be accounted for.
-But even if we assumed for a minute that they were sound studies, they would still be a handful of studies in the context of a wider literature accumulated from multiple lines of inquiry, from metabolic wards to prospective cohorts to RCTs, which all converge to support a benefit to PUFA.
+But even if we assumed for a minute that they were sound studies, they would still only be a handful of studies in the context of a wider literature accumulated from multiple lines of inquiry, from metabolic wards to prospective cohorts to RCTs, which all converge to support a benefit to PUFA.
 That is how conclusions are derived in science; not from a rat, a single study, or a handful of studies, but an accumulated total body of evidence.

 Converging Lines of Evidence (In Humans)